-Dr Stan Taylor (Academic Development and Head of CARD)
+Dr Robert Matthew (Academic Development and Director of CARD)

-Stan can be contacted at Stan Taylor. or extension 46525.
+Bob can be contacted at firstname.lastname@example.org or extension 46525.

 Dr Lowry McComb (Researcher Development and Deputy-Head of CARD)

 Lowry completed a BSc and DPhil at the University of Sussex, and also holds a Postgraduate Certificate in Teaching and Learning in Higher Education from the Open University.
 He has held a series of teaching and research posts (mainly at Durham University) where he is currently responsible for early career researcher training and a Senior Fellow in Physics.
 He also teaches part-time for the Open University, mainly on undergraduate physics and astronomy courses.

 His teaching interests are wide ranging.
 In physics and astronomy he is a firm believer in the value of practical work and much of his teaching is laboratory-focussed.
 His work with postgraduates (and formerly with undergraduates) has focussed on the skills and employability agendas.
 He has contributed to an undergraduate textbook on observational astronomy (Observing the Universe, ed.
 Andrew Norton, CUP, 2005).
 He is also an active researcher in very high energy gamma-ray astronomy.

 Lowry is a Fellow of the Higher Education Academy and is a reviewer for National Teaching Fellowships.
 He is a committee member of the Institute of Physics Higher Education Group.
 He is a member of the Editorial Board of the International Journal for Researcher Development.

 Lowry can be contacted at Lowry McComb or on extension 44581.